israelalagbe/CSV/README.md

 # CSV
-PHP CSV library is an easy to use library to manipulate csv values easily
+A simple php library for working with CSV.
+Open up csv_test.php to see example on how to use it.